-Why Are Term Limits Imposed?
+Why Term Limits Are Imposed

+Term limits are imposed so that one person cannot hold an office for life and so a variety of people can serve.
 Proponents of term limits point to lifetime members of Congress as examples of why term limits are preferable to no term limits.
 Congress members who face little re-election competition appear to term limit proponents as unresponsive to voters and susceptible to the temptation of corruption.

 Opponents of term limits say term limits force out good politicians with the bad, unnecessarily limit voter choice and increase the power of lobbyists and bureaucrats.
 Term limits also reduce the institutional knowledge that elected officials can build up.
-For instance, an elected official limited to two four-year terms cannot know precisely why a law enacted 10 years earlier was passed.
+For instance, an elected official limited to two four-year terms cannot know precisely why a law enacted ten years earlier was passed.

 Examples of Term Limits